 As an industry that deals with complex and sensitive data, healthcare providers have been traditionally slower to adopt IT solutions as strict regulations and secure privacy policies often have to be applied for both app development and usage.
-Patients have also been hesitant to consistently use healthcare apps due to privacy concerns, lack of interest, and the cost of some of the apps on the market.
-However, as regulatory governmental bodies like the US Food & Drug Administration (FDA) have begun establishing and enforcing these regulations, it’s no wonder that the development of mobile applications for this particular sector is rapidly increasing.
+Patients have also been hesitant to consistently use apps due to privacy concerns, lack of interest, and the cost of some of the apps on the market.
+However, as regulatory governmental bodies like the US Food & Drug Administration (FDA) have begun establishing and enforcing these regulations, it’s no wonder that the development of mobile apps for healthcare industry is rapidly increasing.

 The healthcare sector is an area in which constant supervision, thorough explanation, and careful monitoring of a patient’s condition are critical to providing effective care.
 These tasks are also some of the most time-consuming parts of communication between doctors and patients.